hashicorp/serf/website/source/docs/agent/options.html.markdown

   easiest way to create an encryption key is to use `serf keygen`.
 All nodes within a cluster must share the same encryption key to communicate.

+* `-keyring-file` - Specifies a file to load keyring data from.
+Serf is able to keep encryption keys in sync and perform key rotations.
+During a key rotation, there may be some period of time in which Serf is required to maintain more than one encryption key until all members have received the new key.
+The keyring file helps persist changes to the encryption keyring, allowing the agent to start and rejoin the cluster successfully later on, even if key rotations had been initiated by other members in the cluster.
+NOTE: this option is not compatible with the `-encrypt` option.

 * `-event-handler` - Adds an event handler that Serf will invoke for events.
 This flag can be specified multiple times to define multiple event handlers.
 By default no event handlers are registered.
 See the